Fadli99/portofolio_fadli/README.md

 # PORTOFOLIO FADLI
-Crisp, minimal, personal portfolio theme for Astro

 <img src="./public/Fas_Banner.png" alt="FAS Banner" />
 <img src="./public/Profile.png" alt="Profile" />

-Astro Me is a minimal theme created to serve minimalistic personal portfolio needs.
-It ships with almost all the basic Astro components that you might need while creating light-weight, performant, personal portfolios, that focus on shipping less Javascript by default.

 It's hugely inspired by [Gatsby Intro](https://github.com/wkocjan/gatsby-theme-intro) and strives to remain light, while providing the basis for a beautiful, minimal portfolio.
 It even supports features like "Dark Mode" and "Resume Download" on top.